yunuskink/Fitfly-fly-tracking/README.md

 # Overview
 Please find here code to both record and track the positions of fruit flies as used in the publication "The Density-Functional Fluctuation Theory of Crowds".
 Several novel approaches to tracking the individual positions of large dense crowds of walking fruit flies are developed here, largely to deal with finding individuals and tracking their identities when they touch and form connected clusters.
 For the analysis to work, the subfunctions folder must be added to the Matlab path.
 Note that for the most current versions of fly-tracking algorithms, please check the GitHub repository https://github.com/yunuskink/Fly-Tracking.
 The code here is sufficient to place positions for flies in large groups within the fly itself thus allowing accurate counts of local density as used in the paper.
-Error from this analysis are likely systematic.
-Flies that are in a large cluster or more likely to be missed.
-To verify that this does not drastically affect the results of the DFFT analysis, an orthogonal apporoach was developed which used the number of silhouetted pixels in a bin to approximate the discrete number of flies in the bin and the DFFT analysis of videos using these two approaches produced Vexations, v_b, and frustrations, f_N, that were in agreement with each other.
+Error from this analysis are systematic but negligible for our analysis.
+Flies that are in a large cluster are more likely to be missed.
+To verify that this does not drastically affect the results of the DFFT analysis, an orthogonal apporoach was developed which used the number of silhouetted pixels in a bin, along with knowledge of the total number of flies in a chamber, to approximate the discrete number of flies in the bin.
+The DFFT analysis of videos using these two approaches produced Vexations, v_b, and frustrations, f_N, that were in agreement with each other, while this method was chosen largely to avoid errors due to differing sizes of flies, especially in mixed gender experiments.

-This code according to my analysis outperformed other fly-tracking algorithms for accurately separating flies in a cluster, which is its intended goal, but is far too noisy to track the identity of flies.
+This code, according to my analysis, outperformed other fly-tracking algorithms for accurately separating flies in clusters but is far too noisy to track the identity of flies.
 To do so, I have developed another approach which uses frame-by-frame image correlation to keep track of the identity of flies even as they mate and form clusters over many minutes.
-This more accurate but much slower and beta code will be soon published to the GitHub link https://github.com/yunuskink/Fly-Tracking.
+This more accurate, but much slower, code will be soon published to the GitHub link https://github.com/yunuskink/Fly-Tracking.

 # System Requirements